zkoss/zk/readme.txt

 	XUL: XML user interface markup language

 ---
-zulex
+zkex
-	The extension of the ZK XUL component set.
+	The extension of the ZK, such as the extenstion to XUL component set, and server-push features.
 	It includes the jFreechart-based engine.

 ---